gourmetgate/docdump/general/tech-stack.md

 ## User interface

 The user interfaces is built using widgets from the scout framework.
-The user interface is implemented using TypeScript.
+The user interface is implemented in TypeScript.
 The code is bundled using webpack and served by the backend server.

+The UI requests data from the backend using `Repositories`.
+A repository contains the implementation to request the endpoint.
+The Repository in the UI is the other side of the API layer of the backend server.
+The repository may also transform the data to make it usable for the UI widgets.

+The UI widgets delegate all data operations to the Repositories.
+The widget is responsible for rendering the data.
+It is important, to reduce the amount of calls to the backend.
+Rather make a call with a lot of data than make multiple calls.